yerassylabeuov/neuromusix/README.txt

 To export as WAV, FluidSynth must be installed on a computer.
 To install Fluidsynth for exporting in WAV, you may use this:
--   MacOS: brew install fluidsynth
+-   MacOS: brew install fluidsynth (in python command line)
 -   Windows: installing FluidSynth from their website (https://www.fluidsynth.org/download/) and ADDING TO THE PATH OF THE CODE
--   Linux: sudo apt install fluidsynth
+-   Linux: sudo apt install fluidsynth (in python command line)

 To export as XML (musical notation), MuseScore 4 must be installed on a computer (You can download it there: https://musescore.org/en/download).
 For macOS, the program finds it in the "Applications" folder.